How to Fix Laptop Keys Not Working: Complete Guide [2025]

 • Restart your PC.
 It will reinstall drivers automatically.

-Note: If the device fails after updating the driver, click Roll Back Driver option to return back to the previously installed driver.
+Note: If the device fails after updating the driver, click the Roll Back Driver option to return back to the previously installed driver.

 uninstall driver